 Do your friends tell you you’re funny?
 Ever watch Louis C.K, Chris Rock, or Ellen DeGeneres and say, hey I’d like to try that?
 Well, now’s your chance!
-The Comedy Cove at Scotty’s is now offering a stand-up comedy class, where you can get the training and build the confidence you need to get on stage and take your rightful place in the spot light.
+Scotty’s Comedy Cove is now offering a stand-up comedy class, where you can get the training and build the confidence you need to get on stage and take your rightful place in the spot light.

 Chip Ambrogio is a comic who’s played all the major city clubs, worked the road, written and acted in independent films and won seven Telly Awards for humorous corporate video.
 As a comedy writer, he’s written for The Friars Club Roasts, many of today’s top headliners and is a writing consultant for a new sitcom in development, “Don’t Know Jack.”

-Chip brings 32 years of comedy experience.
-He’ll share what he learned by trial and error, behind the scene stories, performance tips and how to be a pro on stage and off.
-Even if you’re not thinking about a full time career as a stand-up comic, comedy skills add value to sales, public speaking and help you deliver the performance you need, when you need it!
+Chip brings 22 years of Comedy to you.
+He’ll share what they learned by trial and error, behind the scene stories, performance tips and how to be a pro on stage and off.
+Even if you’re not thinking about a full career as a stand-up comic, comedy skills add value to sales, public speaking and help you deliver the performance you need, when you need it!

 All classes will combine: lecture, workshop and performance.